Weeds Weed Prevention Weed Removal Weedkillers

 In most upland areas the covering of grass is maintained by the thousands of sheep kept there by farmers; without them the whole area would be covered in trees and bushes.
 The boulders which were strewn over the land as the ice sheets retreated at the end of the last ice age, were cleared and used to build the boundary walls and dwellings synonymous with these areas.

 Most people like the idea of wildlife coming into their garden, but a neat, sanitised area of paving or decking does not allow the diversity of creatures needed for them to survive.
 It has been estimated that the number of house Sparrows has declined by about 68% in the last 30 years and this has been attributed to the way gardens are managed.
-Turning front gardens into car parks by removing all traces of hedging and plants leaves nothing for insects and birds to feed on or to dwell in.
+Turning front gardens into car parks by removing all traces of hedging and plants leaves nothing for insects and birds.
 Also gardens are treated as "brownfield" when it comes to planning so there are fewer restrictions and this "garden grabbing" has led to the loss of many under a rash of apartments up and down the country, with every spare inch paved over for parking.

 Robinson was dealing with large areas where the wilder parts did not dominate.
 In a small urban garden it is still possible to leave a small corner or even the back half.
 A hedge or other type of barrier can be used to screen it from the more formal, ornamental garden.